modist-io/cookiecutter-python-package/README.md

 4. Install and initialize environments for necessary pre-commit hooks
 5. Add all generated files to an initial commit and prompt the user to enter a valid commit message

+> To learn more about the generated structure and tooling provided in this cookiecutter project template, please read through the provided [Python Project Structure](./STRUCTURE.md) documentation.

 ### Installing Dependencies

 Because we are trying to build a packaged project, we need to install specific packages in different ways (since Python's package management structure sucks).